Author’s Note: This article was originally posted in November 2020 and has been completely revamped and updated to keep up with the changes.

 The main difference has to be the event-driven data model for collecting information relating to User behaviour.

 Universal Analytics collects data based on Sessions and Page Views and this is done by default.
-Where it gets challenging is when it comes to mobile and web applications where the page URL itself doesn’t change as the users interact with the site.
+Where it gets challenging is when it comes to single page web applications where the page URL itself doesn’t change as the users interact with the site.
 In fact, apart from merely visiting page after page, there are a lot of additional ways users can potentially interact with modern websites and mobile apps.
 Some of these are:

 - progressing through multi-step checkout funnels,